 If a worker requires treatment or monitoring supervised by the TB service, TB temporary compliance may be ongoing following TB clinical review.
 A 'next TB clinical review date' will be provided or entered in Vaxlink.
 Failure to attend for next TB clinical review may result in TB compliance being revoked.

-NSW Health requires all Category A workers to comply with the Influenza vaccination requirements of PD2022_030 Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases.
-While strongly recommended for all workers, influenza vaccination is a requirement during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer) for workers employed in Category A positions.
-Workers should receive the current years southern hemisphere vaccine once it becomes available and must have received it by 1 June each year.
-Workers employed outside of the influenza season (30 September to 1 June) may receive the vaccine, but it is not a requirement of employment.
+NSW Health requires all Category A workers and new recruits to comply with the influenza vaccination requirements of PD2024_015 Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases.
+While strongly recommended for all workers, influenza vaccination is a requirement during the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer or consistently low level of influenza activity is reported prior to the end of September) for workers employed in Category A positions.

 Peak influenza activity in Australia varies each year but usually occurs between June and September.
 It is important to remember that influenza occurs all year round, it is never too late to get vaccinated.
-Workers should receive the current years southern hemisphere vaccine once it becomes available and must have received it by 1 June each year.
-Workers employed outside of the influenza season (30 September to 1 June) may receive the vaccine, but it is not a requirement of employment.
+Workers should receive the current years southern hemisphere vaccine approved for use by the TGA in Australia once it becomes available and must have received it by 1 June each year.
+Workers employed outside of the influenza season (1 June to 30 September inclusive, unless another period is determined by the Chief Health Officer or consistently low level of influenza activity is reported prior to the end of September) may receive the vaccine, but it is not a requirement of employment.

 It is recommended you receive the annual influenza vaccine before the influenza season starts.
 Influenza vaccine will be available for existing NSW Health workers through clinics in your workplace from April and staff in Category A positions should be vaccinated by 1 June each year.